Python-Test-Engineer/conf42-ai-agents/NOTES.md

 # Tools

-`05_tools.ipynb` shows not just how we define tools but also how an Agent can decide which one to take.
-It is another example of the Router pattern.
-This can be refactored into separate Ai Agents to be more Pythonic but there are cases where we might want an AI Agent to have a range of tools availabe rather than route to another Agent.
-It is the classic case of how much refactoring serves us best.
+`05_tools.ipynb` shows not just how we define tools but also how an Agent can decide which one to use.

-Let's go through this example.
+It will then send back the function name and arguments for us to run and then return the result.

 Where is it run?

 ## From OpenAI website

+Function is run on our 'box' - we continue to add messages to our list of messages and send them to the LLM.

 ![open-ai](./images/where-tools-are-executed.png)

-We add more messages to pass on the next request.
 # 4 main patterns

 Andrew Ng describes four main patterns